zhscn/nongnu/README.md

 totp.el will look find its copies of base32.el and hmac.el in its own directory by default.

-If you want to import TOTP secrets you can load totp-interop and invoke:
+If you want to import TOTP secrets you can invoke:

   M-x totp-import-file RET